Home Pauline's Pages Howto Articles Uniquely NZ Small Firms Search

 }

-sudo /etc/init.d/bluez-utils restart
+sudo service bluetooth restart

 I however still had one major problem - I could make a standard GSM dial up connection via the XDA but not a GPRS connection using the initialisation string followed by a dialing string of *99***1# - a mechanism that works perfectly with the T610.
-I tried using both wvdial and GNOME-PPP and the same occurred with both - good GPRS connections via the T610 but only a GSM dial-up connection possible via the XDA.
+I tried using both wvdial and gnome-ppp and the same occurred with both - good GPRS connections via the T610 but only a GSM dial-up connection possible via the XDA.
 I recall that I never made a satisfactory GPRS connection under Windows via Bluetooth and the XDA either and gave up.

 I was at a loss until after many weeks I read in a script for a Mac accessing a Windows Mobile machine that Windows for Pocket PCs does not allow GPRS configuration changes through the modem interface - I therefore tried taking out the setting-up Init string and used a dialing code of *99# which activates a connection using default parameters already in the XDA.
 It all then seemed to work fine.
 One obviously needs a working connection set up on XDA before using it as a modem and I note that the Options screen in WModem has a tick box to select a preset GPRS connection which was also set up in my case.